adhearsion/adhearsion-website/docs/source/call-controllers.md

 end
 </pre>

+### Recording directory

+Adhearsion will check that the recording directory it uses, /var/punchblock/record, is in place when starting up on an Asterisk platform.
+A warning will be issued if the directory is missing.
+If Adhearsion and Asterisk are not running on the same machine, the warning can be disregarded, even though the directory has still to be present on the machine running Asterisk.

+It is additionally necessary to have sox installed on the Asterisk machine, because it provides mixing for recordings.

 ## Joining calls

 If there are multiple calls active in Adhearsion, it is possible to join the media streams of those calls together so the parties may talk.